BuildACell/BACRFC5_DNA_database/README.md

 Each promoter appears as a MoClo Level 0 ‘P’ part, while also driving expression of efasGFP for immediate use and measurement within PURE or cells containing the T7 RNA polymerase.

 ### RBSes
-Also included are two 5’ untranslated regions, UTR1 and the reference RBS from Elowitz (1999), and three terminators, tT7, tT7hyb6, and tT7hyb10.
-The UTR and terminator parts are designed as MoClo level 0 ‘U’ and ‘T’ modules, respectively.
+Also included are two 5’ untranslated regions, UTR1 and the reference RBS from Elowitz (1999).
+The UTR parts are designed as MoClo level 0 ‘U’ and ‘T’ modules, respectively.

 UTR1 is based on the T7 *g10* leader sequence and results in highly efficient translation efficiency and consequent high expression levels in systems containing the *E. coli* ribosome.
 The Elowitz RBS is the reference RBS used to define RBS efficiency in Elowitz (1999) and by the iGEM community.